 When the project is complete, the intersection will remain closed and become a cul-de-sac.
 This was included in the detailed design for safety reasons.
 With the new bridge being built on the western side of the existing bridges, the highway will also shift west.
 If retained, the Scenic Drive and Bridge Road intersection would be too close to the new pedestrian crossing on Bridge Road.
 Vehicles turning left out of Scenic Drive would have limited sight and stopping distance to pedestrians.
 The right turn into Scenic Drive must also be removed due to insufficient queuing area on Bridge Road which would cause traffic and safety issues on the Princes Highway.

 For more information view the Scenic Drive animation.

 A marine safety exclusion zone has been established around 200 metres west (upstream) of the new bridge and 30 metres east (downstream) of the truss bridge.

 Water-based activities associated with work on the new bridge may require the restriction of watercraft movements for short periods.
 However, the navigational channel of the Shoalhaven River will be maintained during construction.

 North Nowra Rotary Park on Illaroo Road will be closed to the public during project construction.
 In addition, sections of Greys Beach Reserve may be closed at times during construction.

-Off-street parking will also be closed at several locations during construction, including the southern foreshore at Scenic Drive and part of the informal parking area at the Shoalhaven Entertainment Centre and Visitors Centre.
+Off-street parking will also be closed at several locations during construction, including the southern foreshore at Scenic Drive, parking spaces on Illaroo Road and part of the informal parking area at the Shoalhaven Entertainment Centre and Visitors Centre.

 During construction of the Nowra Bridge project, work will be carried out in a way that it minimises delay and disruption to local and through traffic, including pedestrians and cyclists.